Winter hygiene tips

 Wash your hands regularly

 Illnesses like laryngitis, colds and flu are rife in winter.
-Washing your hands for 20 seconds with Lifebuoy soap regularly will prevent you from getting sick.
+Regularly washing your hands for 20 seconds with Lifebuoy soap will help prevent the spread of germs that may carry illnesses like these.
 Wash your hands before and after a meal, after using the toilet or playing with pets.

 Important tip: When washing your hands, make sure the tap is closed to save water.
 Only re-open the tap when rinsing.